For many addicts, medication assisted treatment is necessary in order to refrain from continued opioid abuse.

 Safety Issues

-Both methadone and buprenorphine belong to the opioid class of drugs, which accounts for their ability to interact with the same areas of the brain as addictive opioids.
-In spite of their classification as opioids, drugs used in medication assisted treatment for opioid addiction carry a lower potential for abuse and addiction, though the risk is there.
+Both methadone and buprenorphine belong to the opioid class of drugs, so they interact with the same areas of the brain as addictive opioids.
+Despite their classification as opioids, drugs used in medication assisted treatment for opioid addiction carry a lower potential for abuse and addiction, though the risk is there.

 Safety issues regarding medication assisted treatment for opioid addiction become an issue when it comes time for a person to stop medication treatment.
 In effect, the brain and body can develop a dependence on these drugs, especially in cases of long-term treatment.